croningp/InorganicClusterDiscovery/README.md

 # Commanduino Setup

-This platform uses the COmmanduino library to facilitate all communication between the Arduino board and our Python interface.
+This platform uses the Commanduino library to facilitate all communication between the Arduino board and our Python interface.
 More examples can be found [here](https://github.com/croningp/commanduino/tree/master/examples/commanddevices).

 ## Configuration File